Aakash1099/ProductDashboard/README.md

 Pen,10,Stationery,500
 ```

-* First row must be a header
-* Column order must be maintained
+Upload this file from the dashboard to quickly populate the database.

 ---

 ## Installation Steps

 * Install **XAMPP** and start **Apache** and **MySQL**
-* Place the project folder inside `htdocs`
+* Copy the project folder into `htdocs`
 * Import the SQL file from the `uploads` folder
 * Update database credentials in `config/db.php`
-* Open the application in the browser:
+* Open the application in a browser:

 ```
 http://localhost/project-folder-name